dukeofharen/httplaceholder/docs/INSTALL.md

 ### Local development setup

-The only thing needed to use HttPlaceholder on your local development machine, is executing the installer (which can be found [here](https://github.com/dukeofharen/httplaceholder/releases/latest)).
+The only thing needed to use HttPlaceholder on your local development machine, is extracting the archive with the HttPlaceholder binaries (which can be found [here](https://github.com/dukeofharen/httplaceholder/releases/latest)).

 For installing HttPlaceholder through your PowerShell terminal, execute the following command: